Ascend/tools/msame/Readme.md

 **Set up the development environment and operating environment in advance, either on the same server or on separate servers.**
 You can tweak the source code as needed in this step.

 Set environment variables.
 The following is an example only.
-Replace **/home/HwHiAiUser/Ascend/ascend-toolkit/latest** with the actual ACLlib installation path.
+Replace **/home/HwHiAiUser/Ascend/ascend-toolkit/latest** with the actual runtime installation path.

 **export DDK\_PATH=/home/HwHiAiUser/Ascend/ascend-toolkit/latest**
-**export NPU\_HOST\_LIB=/home/HwHiAiUser/Ascend/ascend-toolkit/latest/acllib/lib64/stub**
+**export NPU\_HOST\_LIB=/home/HwHiAiUser/Ascend/ascend-toolkit/latest/runtime/lib64/stub**

 Go to the **msame** directory: